Cantera/cantera/doc/sphinx/compiling/dependencies.rst

 * `3to2 <http://pypi.python.org/pypi/3to2>`_

-  * Used to convert Cython examples to Python 2 syntax.
+  * Used to convert Python examples to Python 2 syntax.
   * Known to work with version 1.0

 * Matlab